-A few months ago I received my letter inviting me for my screening appointment with its accompanying booklet.
+Around the same time I received my letter inviting me for my screening appointment with its accompanying booklet.
 As a designer, I am familiar with how effective visual images are to convey information to an audience.
 I was shocked to only find two visuals and very little information on how women might feel emotionally before, during and after the screening.

 In my work I use a human-centred approach to research and design, one that digs deep to understand the emotions and behaviours of a target audience.
 These insights feed into the design and decision making process to create the right designs tailored for the right people.
 This is how I approached this campaign, by focusing on women’s thoughts and actions around cervical screenings.

 Research is a crucial part of the process and so I interviewed women eligible for cervical screening and also gathered reseach on internet forums, such as Mumsnet, as they are safe spaces for women to openly share their thoughts and fears on cervical screening.
 My findings correlated with those of Jo's Cervical Cancer Trust, with women citing fear of the test and body embarrassment issues as the main reasons for not attending their cervical screening appointments.
-I kept thinking of the booklet wording and imagery that didn't really address these issues.
+I kept thinking of the booklet wording and imagery that I felt didn't really address these issues.

 I had been working on this passion project on and off in-between other design work when I saw a sign in a local beauty salon that read " How's your lady garden?
 Don't beat around the bush, go Brazilian".
 It got me thinking (not about getting a Brazilian!), but that nail and beauty salon customers are generally young females who understand and relate to this messaging and humour.